K.O. Beast

 K.O.
 Beast, known in Japan as K.O.
 Century Beast Warriors (KO世紀ビースト三獣士, KO Seiki Beast Sanjūshi), is an OVA series.

 History

-In 1993–1994, Anime UK, a British-based magazine, brought the first three episodes to the UK market on its own label (this was Anime UKs only release).
+In 1993–1994, Anime UK, a British-based magazine, brought the first three episodes to the UK market on its own label and this was Anime UKs only release.

-It was released in America by Right Stuf Inc. The American version made references to Pokémon due to the voice cast having also worked for the dub of Pokémon.
+It was released in America by Right Stuf.
+The American version made references to Pokémon due to the voice cast having also worked for the dub of Pokémon.

 Story

 The series is set in the distant future in which the Earth is split in two.
 The Southern Hemisphere is placed in another dimension, while the inhabitants of the Northern Hemisphere are able to morph into beast-like humanoids.
 Eventually the humans of the Southern Hemisphere, led by Uranus, attack the Beasts.

 The Three Beasts, Wan Derbard (Wan Dabadadatta) of the Tiger Tribe, Bud Mint (Baado Mint) of the Bird Tribe, and Mei Mer (Mei Mah) of the Mermaid Tribe, are taken prisoner along with Mei Mer's companion Tuttle Millen (Mekka Mannen, also of the Mermaid tribe), but manage to escape thanks to a little girl named Yuuni Charm Password.
 Together they seek Gaia, which they believe to be a fabulous treasure, but they are pursued by Uranus's minions: V-Darn the vicious mage-knight, V-Sion the warrior woman and Akumako, V-Darn's sadistic imp-like partner.